IRIS Alborz: 2000–present

 In January 2010 the ship was sent to the Gulf of Aden, to protect Iranian maritime interests.

 In April 2015, Alborz was deployed along with the supply vessel Bushehr (together, the Iranian Navy's 34th Fleet) to deliver arms shipments from Iran to the Houthis in Yemen, challenging a Saudi Arabian-Emirati blockade of Yemini ports from the delivery of such shipments.
 The US responded by sending the aircraft carrier USS Theodore Roosevelt to the Gulf of Aden, challenging the Iranian ships, which responded in turn by turning around and heading back to Iran.

 Judging by photographs, it underwent another modernization during which the Iranian six-barrel 30 mm Kamand anti-aircraft artillery system was installed on it with an opto-electronic system for detecting and tracking targets.

 On 1 January 2024, Alborz—at this point 51 years old—deployed to the Red Sea after passing through the Bab-el-Mandeb strait.
 This happened against a backdrop of Yemen’s Iran-backed Houthis targeting vessels in the Red Sea for weeks, and a day after US Navy helicopters sank three Houthi-operated boats that had attacked a container ship in the Red Sea.
 Iran Defence Minister Mohammad-Reza Gharaei Ashtiani said "nobody can make a move in a region where we have predominance".

+As of 5 March 2026, Janes writes that Alborz is in dry dock.
+She is the last active frigate in the Iranian Navy.